 Professional background on Yvon Prehn

-After years of free-lance writing work, Yvon was hired as Senior Editor for Compassion International and then as Senior Editor for Young Life International.
+After years of freelance writing work, Yvon was hired as Senior Editor for Compassion International and then as Senior Editor for Young Life International.
 It was when she was at Young Life that desktop publishing was invented.
-Yvon had one of the first MacPlus computers produced (it was hand-signed inside the case by everyone who worked on it) and was an early user of Aldus PageMaker (later to become the Adobe PageMaker and most recently InDesign ).
-Though her training had been in traditional typesetting, design, and publication production, she immediately realized that desktop publishing would change everything in Christian communications.
-Churches now had the ability to create communications that in the past required the resources of complete advertising agencies and years of study in design and publication creation.
+Yvon had one of the first MacPlus computers produced (hand-signed inside the case by everyone who worked on it) and was an early user of Aldus PageMaker (later to become Adobe PageMaker and most recently InDesign ).
+Though her training had been in traditional typesetting (counting characters to specify type and related skills), design (done with physical paste ups and halftones in photography), and publication production (ordering and overseeing offset printing production), she immediately realized that desktop publishing would change everything in Christian communications.
+Churches now could create communications quickly and cheaply that in the past required the resources of complete advertising agencies, huge budgets, and years of study in design and publication creation.

 Yvon also realized that though churches had the technology to create the communications, they didn’t have the training to be able to actually do them and do them well.
-So, once she learned how to use the tools and technology, Yvon immediately began to teach others how to do effective church communications integrating her experience in writing, design, and publication creation.
-In the early days of this new technology, she was hired and became a top-rated, national trainer in desktop publishing for Padgett/Thompson, the nation's largest one-day seminar company, where she traveled around the U.S. teaching communicators to a variety of audiences from major corporations to churches in how to create effective communications using the new tools of desktop publishing.
+So, once she learned how to use these new tools and technology, Yvon immediately began to teach others how to do effective church communications integrating her experience in the analog world of print, writing, design, and publication creation into the digital world.

-With what she felt was the Lord's leading, she left a very lucrative career as a secular seminar presenter and decided to focus on training the church to use these tools.
-She left Padgett/Thompson and started her own Christian communications ministry, The Lion’s Voice (which later became Effective Church Communications).
+With what she felt was the Lord's leading, she left a very lucrative career as a secular seminar presenter for Padgett/Thompson and decided to focus on training the church to use these tools.
+She started her own Christian communications ministry, The Lion’s Voice (which later became Effective Church Communications).
 She taught classes and worked as a communications consultant for many Christian ministries in Colorado Springs including the Navigators, Christian Booksellers Association, Focus on the Family, Greater European Mission, and many others.

 As her ministry expanded, Yvon traveled all over North America for over 20 years teaching seminars on church communications.
 The seminars were sponsored by a variety of groups, but for over 15 years she had a wonderful sponsoring relationship with the RISO Corporation.
 RISO makes printing equipment that works well for churches.
-Yvon had complete control over the content of her full-day seminars; church people could attend for free (and got a nice lunch) and they could look at the equipment at breaks and lunch.
+Yvon had complete control over the content of her full-day seminars; church people could attend for free (and got a nice lunch and large notebook of resources) and they could look at the RISO equipment at breaks and lunch.
 Thousands of people all over North America attended these seminars and left equipped and inspired.
 It was a great win/win time for everyone involved.

-As the economy and technology evolved, Yvon shifted her teaching from traveling to teach the seminars to now working and the creation of training materials for online delivery from her home in Ventura, CA. This enables her to reach an international audience in ways not possible with the limitations (and costs) of physical travel.
+As the economy and technology evolved, Yvon shifted her teaching from traveling to teach the seminars to now working and creating timeless training materials, timeless strategy, and Biblical encouragement for church communicators online from her home in Ventura, CA. This enables her to reach an international audience in ways not possible with the limitations (and costs) of physical travel.

-After writing the first book on desktop publishing in the church, The Desktop Publishing Remedy (under the name Yvon York, her name before she married Paul Prehn), which was later republished as Better Newsletters, Bulletins and More! by Yvon Prehn, she continued to write books on church communications including: Ministry Marketing Made Easy, The Five Steps of Effective Church Communications and Marketing, Devotions for Church Communicators, Church Connection Cards, and many other books.
+She wrote other books on church communications including Ministry Marketing Made Easy, The Five Steps of Effective Church Communications and Marketing, Devotions for Church Communicators, Church Connection Cards, and many other books (some nationally published, some self-published).
 She has written for many of the major Christian magazines including Christianity Today, Discipleship Journal, Today's Christian Woman, Youthworker Journal, Ministries Today, Computing Today, Clergy Journal, Church Office Computing, Pulpit Helps, and Your Church and she now writes for a variety of online publications.
-She has been the communication columnist for Christian Computing Magazine, then Ministry Tech for over 20 years.
+She has been the communication columnist for Christian Computing Magazine, then Ministry Tech for over 20 years, and recently (2024) wrote an article on A.I. editing for ministry videos for Ministry Tech/Outreach Magazine. (personal note--none of this ministry ever has been or is theory only to me--I'm constantly learning, doing church communications, trying new things and these articles on A.I. are my latest explorations in the uses of technology to fully fulfill the Great Commission.)

-In addition to her formal experience in these areas, Yvon gets the opportunity to practice church communications in very practical ways.
+In addition to her formal experience in these areas, Yvon gets the opportunity to practice church communications in practical ways.
 She and her husband Paul (for many years a bi-vocational pastor) have worked in varied areas of ministry in the church, especially in single adult ministry, adult education, and small group ministry wherein Yvon has taught and created many church communications and marketing materials to support these ministries.
+They currently teach and minister in a small group setting at their church, where Yvon continues to create the communications for it.

 Yvon Prehn's church background

-Seriously, I love the church of Jesus Christ and I am so appreciative of the varied background I have in various churches.
+Seriously, I love the all-encompassing church of Jesus Christ and I am incredibly appreciative of the varied background I have with various churches.
 One of the things I loved about my seminars and this ministry is the coming together of all the different denominations all of whom have the same challenges in church communications.
-I don't create my materials with any particular church denomination in mind and people of many different backgrounds have found them helpful.
+Catholic, Orthodox, Charistmatic, every traditional and non-traditional denomination gets an invitation based on "churches in the area" mailing lists and they all showed up.
+I don't create my materials with any particular church denomination in mind and though I am unapologetically Bible-based, Jesus is the only way to salvation and the Bible is God's Word teacher and very vocal about these beliefs in my teaching people of many different faith backgrounds have found the materials from Effective Church Communications useful.

 My biblical foundation—the North Star of Effective Church Communications